sahilkumar26926000-dev/guessing-mathematical-number/README.md

 [Guess number.py](https://github.com/user-attachments/files/26313640/Guess.number.py)

-# Generate a random number
+# Generate a RAndom integer

 import random

 number_to_guess =random.randint(1,50)

 while True:

     try:

         #ask the user to guess the number

         guess = int(input("guess the number between 1 & 50: "))

         # check is user close to the guessing number

         if guess< number_to_guess:

             print("too low!")

         elif guess>number_to_guess:

             print("too high")

         # it shows return to final statement

         else:

             print("congratulation! you guessed the right integer,")

             print("see you again next time>>>")